soniatisaputri/profile/README.md

 # Hello! :smile:
 I am Sonia, computer science sudent in UPNV Jatim Indonesia and will be graduated in 2022.
 My favorite programming language is C, Java, and PHP.
-Currently study about Javascript and Python.
-My passion is developing good website including the frontend and the backend.
+Currently study about Javascript & Python.
+I like to analyze data with Naive Bayes algorithm, that's my favorite algorithm :heart:.
+And then, I like to do project management, make basic telegram bot, and build website with Codeigniter.
+By the way, right now I am really interested with cloud especially Azure.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=soniatisaputri&theme=tokyonight)
 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=soniatisaputri&show_icons=true&theme=tokyonight)